¸´ÔÓÐÔÎÄÕª NO£º2003.16

 >documented in PD, by concentrating on WM tasks of mental calculation that

->are familiar to subjects in daily living. (¡K) the results suggested that
+>are familiar to subjects in daily living. (¡K) the results suggested

 >the central executive dysfunction in PD during mental calculations was due